This shows you the differences between two versions of the page.

 | + | Interrupts can be enabled or disabled.
 Disabling interrupts is often used for time-critical code to ensure the shortest possible execution time.
 Interrupts which can be disabled are named maskable interrupts.
 They can be disabled with the corresponding flag in the control register.
 In microcontrollers, | ||

-| + | If an interrupt can not be disabled is named non-maskable interrupt.
-Such interrupts are implemented for critical situations: | ||
+| - | Maskable | + | If an interrupt can not be disabled |

-| + | * memory failure | ||
+| - | Interrupts usually can be masked. | + | * memory failure |

-| + | * power down | ||
+| - | In microcotrollers | + | * power down |

-| + | * critical hardware errors | ||
+| - | Disabling interrupts for time critical code. | + | * critical hardware errors |

 | + | In microprocessors, | ||